CSUMB-SP17-CST438/StreamSearch/README.md

 List of changes made in Handin 3, 4/24:

 1. Added recommendations in Chatbot
 2. Added Facebook friends invite
+3. Integrated tmdb and Guidebox apis for movies

 List of changes made in Handin 2, 4/10: